 Self-Service keyword(s): mailbox size

-Turn on your Outlook or Entourage "Out of Office" assistant.
+Turn on your Outlook "Out of Office" assistant.

 Self-Service keyword(s): out of office notification

-If you do not plan to use OWA (Outlook Web Access) when off campus, you will need to set up Outlook with ROH.
-You will need to set up this access prior to leaving campus.
-For more information see ROH on the Email Documentation page.
+If you do not plan to use OWA (Outlook Web Access) when off campus, you will need to set up the full version of Outlook.
+For more information see the Email Documentation page.

 Self-Service keyword(s): setting ROH